mclaughlin-ryan/rmclaughlin4.github.io/README.md

 </p>

 <!--<p style="text-align:center">-->
-<center><p>
 The image above is of the user interface with a retinal OCT image slice (vertical view of the retina) and segmented retinal layers in blue.
 The front of the retina is at top, the back of the retina at bottom.
-</p></center>

 <p align="center">
   <img src="retina OCT GUI error radius thickness map.png" width="650px" height="350px">